 Earning through merchandising is easy: sell products carrying your brand.
 These can include pens, mugs, shirts, caps, bags, and more.

-If you’re working under a niche, you can promote more specific products related to your niche.
-For instance, if you’re a beauty enthusiast, selling your own line of make-up products, brushes and accessories can be a fantastic idea!
+If you’re working within a niche, you can promote more specific products related to your niche.
+For instance, if you’re a beauty enthusiast, selling your own line of make-up products, brushes, and accessories can be a fantastic idea!

 Tip: It is not recommended to sell merchandise too early in your YouTube career.
 Focus on building a good number of followers first and establishing trust with them.